SoCrespo/OC-Python-P05/README.md

 2) Display recorded substitutions

 3) Reset the database.
 This can be useful if, for instance, user changed / added categories, or modified the max number of items to be downloaded from the Openfoodfact database.
 These parameters (categories and max number) can be changed in config.py file, see below.
-This reset definitely erase substitutions recorded so far.
+This reset definitely erases substitutions recorded so far.

 4) Quit the program.

 ## Technical specifications

-### Local database

-***CustomDBManager*** class manages the MySQL tables : connection, tables creation, data insertion and retrieving.

-***database_schema.sql*** is the MySQL script used to create or reset database.

 ### OpenFoodFact data retrieving